Last updated: July 21, 2021

 There is one way to expedite this process and circumvent naturalization and the need to take the Australian citizenship test, by applying for Australian citizenship by descent.
 Before we jump into the specifics of how to get Australian citizenship, let’s take a quick look at this much easier process.

 Australian Citizenship by Descent

 Obtaining Australian citizenship by descent is an easier and less costly process than any of the other options we have mentioned.
-There are only two main requirements: having been born outside of Australia (obviously) and being able to provide documents proving that one of your parents was an Australian citizen at the time of your birth.
-You will not need to sit for an interview or the Australian citizenship test.
+There are only two main requirements: having been born outside of Australia and being able to provide documents proving that one of your parents was an Australian citizen at the time of your birth.
+You will not need to sit for an interview or take the Australian citizenship test.

 If you are over the age of 18, you must also provide documents proving good character.
 This will require going through the tedious process of obtaining penal clearance certificates from any country where you have lived for more than 90 days.
-Any documents must be issued in English or translated into English by a translator approved of by the Australian government.
+Any documents must be issued in English or translated into English by a translator approved by the Australian government.

 Steps to Citizenship